jjy1031/jjy1031.github.io/docs/Userguide/how-to.md

 ```

-Fourth step is to run NEB or Climbing-Image NEB using the outputs of gsm.
+Using the outputs of gsm, Dandelion runs NEB or Climbing-Image NEB.
 NEB can optimize some energy path using the concept of maximum force.

 ```
 ╔════════════════════════════════════════════════════════════════════╗